BalamiRR/Spring-Boot-Projects/SpringBoot-JPA/README.md

 ## SpringBoot - JPA

-In this project, using JPA to connect MySQL over Spring Boot
+In this project, using JPA to connect MySQL over Spring Boot.